-1. Keeping their fish in the wrong living space, such as a bowl or small tank
+1. Keeping their fish in an unfiltered bowl or tank

 Put your goldfish in a bowl?

-Bowls are extremely dangerous environments for a goldfish.
-Because they get dirty so quickly, the small space makes the level of toxins so high that it literally burns the fish alive, often leading to sickness and infection (if they don’t die from the burns first).
+Because they get dirty so quickly, the level of toxins so high that it literally burns the fish alive, often leading to sickness and infection (if they don’t die from the burns first).